toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/_index.md

 ![teddyCloud Webinterface](/img/teddyCloudWebinterface.png)

 You can also use teddyCloud on the command line to manipulate esp32 firmware dumps or encode Tonie Audio Files (TAFs).
-See ```toniecloud --help```.
+See ```teddycloud --help```.

 ## Links
 * [GitHub](https://github.com/toniebox-reverse-engineering/teddycloud)